 Utility Weight Bench For Big And Tall People

 Being heavy is one thing, but being big and tall is certainly another.
 Having extra height makes finding the right weight bench all that much more difficult.
 There’s the head rest to consider, height of bench from floor, the depth of the seat and the possibility of attachments to consider.

-Fortunately Fitness Reality have considered the big and tall with the X-Class light commercial utility bench.
-This bench is a monster, being able to withstand up to 1500 pounds of weight like the above Xmark series.
+Fortunately Fitness Reality have considered the big and tall with the Fitness Reality 2000 Super Max utility bench.
+This bench is a monster, being able to withstand up to 850 pounds of weight, which is less than the above Xmark series.
 However this bench has been produced to cater to the tall person as well.

-But the fact the bench sits very tall, about 20 inches from ground level, means this is certainly for tall people only.
-Most weight benches are either 15 or 17 inches in height, so you can clearly see that the 20 inch height is going to be beneficial to the taller people.
+But the fact the bench sits very tall, about 17.75″ inches from ground level, means this is certainly for tall people only.
+Most weight benches are either 15 or 17 inches in height, so you can clearly see that the height is going to be beneficial to the taller people.

 With Or Without Preacher Curl Attachment

 How much you want to spend on a a heavy duty weigh bench like this will determine whether or not you want to include the preacher curl attachment.
 There’s a bit of a price difference so its something to consider before you hit the buy now button.

 For me, I would opt for the preacher curl attachment as its Olympic standard quality and opens up more avenues of potential exercises from building your arms to leg and thigh muscles.
 But of course, this is totally optional and one that will probably come down to how much you’re willing to spend on a weight bench.